adshz/libft/setup.md

 inside the `libft.h`

-you can copy and paste code below
+you can copy and paste code below. ( I asked chatGPT about what the header file in C is.
+See [link](https://chat.openai.com/share/610dd2ce-f07a-425f-9c89-56d2b0c70cac)

 ```
 #ifndef LIBFT_H